kinson2/kinson2.github.io/_posts/2025-06-13-stat385su25PublicFacingWebsite.md

 ## <a name="week04"></a>Week 4

-We've covered several data objects or structures used in R. Now we move into certain flows of programming including conditionals (`if` and `else`) and loops (`for` and `while`).
+We've covered several data objects or structures used in R. Now, 07/07/2025 - 07/13/2025, we move into certain flows of programming including conditionals (`if` and `else`) and loops (`for` and `while`).
 We also discover some potential problems with naively created loops and objects.
 Burn's informs us that growing objects in R costs us memory and time, which can have devastating effects in programming efficiency.
 With these flows and well-understood objects, we can add specific efficient repetition to our programming.
 And there is power in repetition for us as statisticians.
 Additionally, we cover common regular expression syntax and R functions - some that employ regex and some that do not - to manipulate character vectors.

 The following are readings which will be helpful in first learning the course material for this week.